1991 FA Charity Shield: Match

-Anders Limpar was the main absentee for Arsenal, having sustained a knee injury, on duty for the Swedish national team.
+Anders Limpar was the main absentee for Arsenal, having sustained a knee injury, on duty for the Sweden national team.
 David O'Leary started in place of the injured Steve Bould; midfielder David Hillier was selected ahead of Michael Thomas in Limpar's place on the left wing.
 Tottenham defender Terry Fenwick, recovered from a double leg break, replaced Justin Edinburgh in the first eleven.
 Without Paul Gascoigne, injured in the FA Cup final, Tottenham employed a five-man midfield with Gary Lineker as the sole striker.

 Summary

 Arsenal began brightly in front of a crowd of 65,483, creating the first chance of the match in the 17th minute.
 Paul Davis set up striker Kevin Campbell, who hooked the ball high over goal.
 Four minutes later, Alan Smith headed the ball into the goal net, meeting a cross from Paul Merson; it was ruled out by referee Terry Holbrook for offside.
 Tottenham improved shortly after, with Gary Mabbutt heading the ball directly at Arsenal goalkeeper David Seaman to create their first chance of the match.
 Their best opportunity to score was in the 36th minute.
 Vinny Samways set up Gary Lineker to break past the Arsenal defence.
 Having nudged the ball past Tony Adams, Lineker looked up, before making a cross for Nayim to head; the shot was acrobatically saved by Seaman's right foot.

 Early in the second half, Tottenham's Pat van den Hauwe was cautioned by Holbrook for getting tangled with Arsenal's David Rocastle, in spite Rocastle indicating that the player used an elbow – a bookable offence.
 Moments after, Rocastle was shown a yellow card for attempting to get his own back on Van Den Hauwe, by tackling the player without intent.
 Van Den Hauwe was later booked for a wild challenge on Lee Dixon.
 Arsenal dominated possession during the second half, with Tottenham infrequently troubling their opponent's defence and relying on counterattacks to fashion goal-scoring chances.
 Smith had a chance saved in the 75th minute by goalkeeper Erik Thorstvedt, when the ball was back-passed across the penalty area by Steve Sedgley.
-In the final seconds of the match substitute Andrew Cole, who had replaced Campbell, shot from 20 yards and into the side-netting.
+In the final seconds of the match substitute Andy Cole, who had replaced Campbell, shot from 20 yards and into the side-netting.